 One study suggests clinical improvement in seven of nine female patients with mixed infection of T. alabrata vaginitis and BV after atreatment with BA 600 mg intravaginal for 14 nights.4

-Boric Acid 600mg vaginally X 14 days revealed clinical improvement or cures in treatment of T. glabratavaginitis = 21 of 26 episodes (81%).4
+Boric Acid 600mg vaginally X 14 days revealed clinical improvement or cures when treating T. glabratavaginitis in 21 of 26 episodes (81%).4

-For prevention or recurring Candida infections: 60-mg twice weekly.
+- For prevention or recurring Candida infections, boric acid may be used vaginally at doses of 60-mg twice weekly.

-Frequency not reported: Watery discharge, erythema, slight burning or gritty sensation with intercourse
+Watery discharge, erythema, slight burning, or gritty sensation with intercourse

 - Vaginal Bleeding

 - Hormone sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids.